 #5 North Korea

 North Korea might suffer under the heavy-handed dictatorship of Kim Jung Un, but life for locals isn’t always a total nightmare.
-Western media tells us that famines plague the land as a tyrannical government monitors and controls every small human interaction.
+Western media tells us that famines plague the land as a tyrannical government monitors and controls every human interaction.
 However, The Hermit Kingdom seems to have no problem with weed.
 In fact, it’s technically legal.
 If you aren’t American and don’t mind paying thousands of dollars for a guided tour while leaving your valuable assets behind in China, give it a shot.